-The core activities of a private bank entail little ALM risks(2) compared to a retail bank: most of the client assets under management are securities or funds which are off-balance sheet items inducing no ALM risks.
+The core activities of a private bank entails little ALM risk compared to a retail bank: most of the client assets under management are securities or funds which are off-balance sheet items inducing no ALM risks.
 Most short-term client cash deposits offer variable rates linked with money market rates and the same applies to Lombard/mortgage loans to customers.
 When fixed rates are granted for loans, hedging swaps are contracted.